gokul-gopan-k/Eye-for-Blind/README.md

 2) Blip-2 fine tuned model
    Blip-2 transformer model is fine tuned using LoRA (Low rank adoption) approach on the custom Flikr8 dataset.
+   IndicTrans model is used to convert the text ouput into different indian regional languages before converting it to audio format.